miebach/deb-package-modify/README.md

 deb-package-modify
 ==================

 Make changes inside an existing deb file.

+Should work for all members of the Debian GNU/Linux family, including Ubuntu and its derivates.

-- unpacks a deb file
+- Unpacks a deb file
-- creates the control file
+- Creates the control file
-- opens the control file in your selected editor
+- Opens the control file in your selected editor
-- after you save the control file, the deb gets repacked
+- After you save the edited control file, the deb gets repacked

 See http://ubuntuforums.org/showthread.php?t=110458